iamricard/coursework-db/src/report/02-db-setup.md

 ## Creating the database

-With some really simple steps we'll be able to create a database.
-Fortunately, I've create a bash script that will automate the setup on a UNIX system.
+With some really simple steps, we'll be able to create a database.
+Fortunately, I've created a bash script that will automate the setup on a UNIX system.
 Here, however, we'll describe it step by step.

 ```sh